SERVICE / WEB DEVELOPMENT / AI AUTOMATION

 Things worth knowing.

-What is the difference between an AI agent and a chatbot widget?
+What is the difference between an AI agent, AI automation, and a chatbot widget?

 Which models and providers does the studio build on?